Sample size and power calculations for causal inference of observational studies

-Following the above outline, from the real data we estimate the propensity scores using a logistic model with the main effects of each covariate (the distributions by group are shown in Supplementary Material C.1 (Figure \ref{fig:rhc-ps}).
-Based on these estimated scores, we numerically compute the true overlap coefficient $\rho$ defined in \eqref{eq:overlap-def} to be 0.835.
+Following the above outline, from the real data we estimate the propensity scores using a logistic model with the main effects of each covariate.
+Based on these estimated scores, we numerically compute the true overlap coefficient $\phi$ defined in \eqref{eq:overlap-def} to be 0.835.
 We also used the proposed normal approximation in Section \ref{sec:dist-ps}, $W_e \sim \mathsf{N}(-0.701, 2.189)$, and estimate the overlap coefficient to be 0.822, which is close to the true value, showing the precision of our proposed Beta approximation.
 The H\'{a}jek estimate of the standardized effect size $\widetilde{\tau}^{\ATE}$ is 0.14.
 The treatment proportion is $r=0.381$ and $\rho^2=0.000$.
 With these inputs alone, we apply formula \eqref{eq:ss-formula} to calculate the minimal sample size to achieve 0.8 power to be 3625.
 We then reverse the process to calculate the actual power under a sample of 3625 units.
 Specifically, we generate $B = 1000$ replicates, each with 3625 rows randomly drawn from the original data with replacement.
 We calculate the H\'{a}jek estimate of $\tau^{\ATE}$ and the associated $95\%$ confidence interval in each replicate.
 Among the 1000 replicates, 924 intervals do not cover zero, giving an estimated power of 0.924 with 95\% confidence interval (0.908 -- 0.940), which is larger than the nominal power of 0.8.
-Potential reasons for the discrepancy include: (i) we used the estimated instead of the true propensity scores, and (ii) we treated the binary outcome as Gaussian.
-We also computed the sample size calculated by the two-sample $z$-test, which is 1567, leading to a vastly underpowered estimate with the power of only 0.55.
+Potential reasons for the discrepancy include: (i) we used the estimated instead of the true propensity scores, and (ii) we treated the binary outcome as continuous.
+We also computed the sample size from the two-sample $z$-test, which is 1567, leading to a vastly underpowered estimate with the power of only 0.55.
 Given that any real study would have data attrition due to missing data and extreme weights, a conservative (overpowered) estimate of the sample size is arguably more desirable than the opposite.